 Therefore, science also demonstrates that we need to actively remove carbon dioxide from the air to combat climate change in addition to fast and far reaching emission reductions and avoidances.
 First as a means to compensate for hard-to abate sectors and second, as long-lasting historic (and future) CO₂ emissions accumulate in the atmosphere and needs to be removed from the air and stored safely and permanently underground.
 In addition historic carbon dioxide can be removed from the air and stored safely and permanently underground.

-At Climeworks, we remove harmful carbon dioxide from the air to help restore a healthy balance of CO₂.
+At Climeworks, we remove harmful carbon dioxide from the air to help mitigate climate change.
 We do this through our efficient direct air capture technology which safely removes and stores carbon dioxide.
 The more CO₂ removed, the more we can do to help prevent our planet from getting warmer, thus preventing the harmful effects of climate change.

 For more information on how you can help with the removal of carbon dioxide from our atmosphere, read how you can become a Climeworks Pioneer here.